MitryP/datify/README.md

   #### Instance:
   1. `date()` : returns datetime object from parameters of Datify object.
 If not all of the necessary parameters are known (`year`, `month`, and `day`), raises TypeError.
-  2. `tuple()` : returns tuple from all known parameters. *Be careful using it because of there is no accurate way to know if number is a day or a month!*
+  2. `tuple()` : returns tuple from all parameters in format (day, month, year).
-  3. `date_or_tuple()` : returns datetime object if all of the necessary parameters are known, otherwise returns tuple from all known parameters.
+  3. `date_or_tuple()` : returns datetime object if all of the necessary parameters are known, otherwise returns tuple of all parameters.
   4. `setYear(year)` : Takes str or int.
 Extracts year from given parameter and sets `year` field of the called Datify object.
 If given parameter doesn't suit year format, raises ValueError. *If the year is given in shortened format, counts it as 20YY.*
   5. `setMonth(month)` : Takes str or int.
 Extracts month from given parameter and sets `month` field of the called Datify object.
 If given parameter doesn't suit month format and doesn't contain any month names, raises ValueError.
   6. `setDay(day)` : Takes str or int.
 Extracts day from given parameter and sets `day` field of the called Datify object.
 If given parameter doesn't suit day format, raises ValueError.

-## Global functions:
-1. `_isSameWords(str1, str2)` : Takes two str.
-Tries to figure out if the given strings are different forms of the same word.
-It's necessary for languages such as Russian, and Ukrainian.
-For words with less than 4 symbols, compares the first two symbols of the strings and checks if difference between chars is not very big.
-For longer words does the same but compares the first three symbols.
-Try not to use it anywhere, because its effect may be upredictable outside of the context of month names.

 ## Default formats:
 > **Note that in this module the day is checked firstly, the month - after it. `06.07.2021` stands for `6th of July, 2021`!**